jakezak4/peltier_degeneration/README.md

 11) Save Serial Monitor data by copy all (control + A) and paste (control + c) into a Notepad file

-12) Reset Serial Monitor with the "clear" button before beginning another assay
+12) Reset Serial Monitor with the "Clear output" button before beginning another assay